 WANTING a road trip and accommodation for the whole family, four-legged friends included?

 Gone are the days when pet-friendly accommodation consisted of mildew walls and flea ridden couches, or when you had to re-mortgage your home to pay the kennel to keep your beloved pooch fed, watered and entertained.

 These days, there are a range of pet friendly holiday accommodation options that will ensure fun for all the family, two and four legged creatures alike.
-Here are some of our favourites:

 February 13th, 2012

 ABOUT 380km north west of Brisbane, Lake Cania is an easy spot to reach for a cool Queensland road trip idea.

 Lake Cania itself is situated just north of the Cania Gorge.
 The lake has a capacity of 88,500 megaliters, so they tell me.
 There are many facilities available at the dam which caters for some great fishing and other water sports with boat ramp access, picnic areas, public conveniences, kiosk and two camping and caravan parks.